ccls/sequencing/README.md

 	If it works, add them to our repo as a submodule ... git submodule add https://github.com/sebhtml/ray.git
 	git submodule add https://github.com/sebhtml/RayPlatform.git

+	submodules suck.
+They get "dirty" and would need cleaned before commit just going to download the code locally.